-Depending on the size of your company, it’s a good idea to have 1 or more dedicated affiliate managers to run the program.
+Depending on the size of your company, it’s a good idea to have one or more dedicated affiliate managers run the program.

 Running an in-house program takes time.
 There are lots of processes to make the program successful.
 Don’t underestimate the amount of time it takes to set up and run the program.

 Decide if you will run the program yourself or if you need to start recruiting.

 Compare multiple reward models of affiliate programs in your niche to decide what would be a fair and attractive commission model.
 You want to make sure your commission is industry standard or higher.
 Top affiliates interested in well-paying affiliate programs.